 The stories and haunted happenings swirling around this hotel have been legendary for more than a century.
 In most cases, to have an extraordinary experience at a hotel you’d think to order room service or upgrade to a suite, but here at the Monte Vista, things are more out of the ordinary.

 Countless accounts of paranormal activity have occurred inside the hotel walls including apparitions, physical touches, and intelligent responses.
-Hotel employees are happy to prep you before check-in on what’s normal and not normal activity for your room.
+Hotel employees are happy to prep you before check-in on what’s normal and not a normal activity for your room.
 (We recommended asking the housekeeping staff for the best stories from past shifts.)
 There are more than a dozen ghosts here, but the following accounts have caught our particular attention.

 The Rocking Chair Inside Room 305

 Walk through the door of room 305 and you’ve just entered one of the most active rooms in the hotel.
 This room once belonged to an elderly, long-term renter who was always seen rocking in her chair looking down into the street.
 While it’s unclear who she is looking for, everyone from guests to housekeepers have reported seeing the chair move on its own, even hearing knocking coming from inside the closet!
 We’d recommend either asking the spirit for permission to sit, or finding a different place to tie your shoes.

 During the 1940’s, Flagstaff’s Red Light District existed two blocks from the steps of the hotel.
 The story goes two prostitutes were brought to room 306 and never left.
 They were said to have been killed and thrown from the third-floor window and into the street below.
 Guests have reported feeling restlessness in the night and unable to sleep because they feel like they’re being watched.
 Men are warned that the spirits in this room will not be particularly fond of them.
 Many men have said they’ve woken up unable to breathe feeling like hands were over their throats and mouths.
 Proceed with caution.